-If he doesn't like milk, hard yellow cheeses (cheddar, parmesan) and yoghurt have very little lactose but still have all the other nutrients of milk.
+If he doesn't like milk, hard yellow cheeses (cheddar, parmesan) have very little lactose but still have all the other nutrients of milk.

 There are two types of soy milks and this is important to know this as their calcium content is quite different:

 1. Pressed soy milks - these are made from soy beans and are as close to the natural bean as possible.
 Usually they are NOT fortified with added calcium.

 2. Composite soy milks from soy protein concentrate or isolate - these have added oil, sugars, thickeners, vitamins and minerals including calcium so they closely match the profile of milk.
 They have the same calcium as cow's milk - around 120mg per 100ml which translates to about 300mg per glass.
 These are the best choices for your son.
 However, he may not like their taste nor are they as 'natural' as the pressed milk.
 It's something to think about.